Srinidhigpr/SrinidhiGopalraj-oop-coursework-comm-platform/README.md

 ## The Results of this program 💡
 From this project and developing this program, I've learnt to :

-- Build a Communication/managagement system from scratch
+- Build a **Communication/managagemen**t system from scratch
-- understand how to choose design patterns based on the requirements of a program
+- understand how to choose **design patterns** based on the requirements of a program
-- build a unit testing system to debug more efficiently
+- build a unit testing system to **debug more efficiently**
-- develop and deploy a Flask Application and to better use CSS for HTML
+- develop and **deploy a Flask Application** and to better use CSS for HTML

 Challenges I've faced during this Project: